yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 = Work in Progress =
 Porting OpenWrt to the DSL-502T is a work in progress.

 This page is to assist those working in that direction.

-Thanks Strider for starting the page off & thank you nbd + all the openwrt guys for making this work - Z3r0 (not the guy called z3r0 on IRC don't pester him!) + Thanks Mr. Chandler for the formatting.
+Thanks Strider for starting the page off for me.

+Thank you nbd and all the OpenWRT developers for making this work-Z3r0 (not the z3r0 on IRC)
-Kamikaze builds 5174, 5495, 5636, 6193, 6250 work on the DSL-502T AU & AT

-6193 & 6250 have a slight bug with passwd not being saved, please read for a fix: [http://forum.openwrt.org/viewtopic.php?pid=41501This http://forum.openwrt.org/viewtopic.php?pid=41501]

-This is a bit of a mess maybe someone can edit this properly and give it some nice formatting thanks! :)
+Thank you Mr Chandler for fixing some of the formatting.

 == Specifications ==
-*ADSL modem with ADSL2/2+ support to 24Mbit/s+, it has port 1 LAN port
+ADSL modem with ADSL2/2+ support to 24Mbit/s+, it has port 1 LAN port

 Flash chip: 4MBytes - Samsung K8D3216UBC a 32Mbit NOR-type Flash Memory organized as 4M x 8